MySQLMySQL

 binlog_expire_logs_seconds = 259200

-• server-id: Must be unique for each server in your replication topology.
-Can be any non-zero value between 1 and 4294967295.
+• server-id: must be unique for each server in your replication topology.
+Any non zero value between 1 and 4294967295.

-• binlog_row_image: Must be FULL to capture complete before/after row images.
+• binlog_row_image: must be FULL to capture complete before and after row images.

-• gtid_mode and enforce_gtid_consistency: Recommended for failover support.
-If you cannot enable GTID (e.g., other CDC tools on the same server depend on non-GTID mode), Supermetal will use file+position tracking instead.
+• gtid_mode and enforce_gtid_consistency: recommended for failover support.
+If you cannot enable GTID (for example, other CDC tools on the same server depend on non GTID mode), Supermetal uses file+position tracking instead.

 Connect to MySQL as a privileged user and run: